This blog may contain affiliate links. Read our disclosure policy for more info.

 6. Jonhston Canyon

 Once you’ve left Banff, be sure to head to the stunning Bow Valley Parkway, where your first stop will be the iconic Johnston Canyon.

-Note: There will be some closures to vehicle traffic on sections of the Bow Valley Parkway this year (2022).
+Note: There will be some closures to vehicle traffic on sections of the Bow Valley Parkway this year (2023).
 From May 1-June 30 and then again from Sept 1-Sept 30 vehicles will NOT be able to drive the 17km/11mi stretch of road from the TransCanada-Highway junction to Johnston Canyon, it will be restricted to cyclists’ use only.
-This is the eastern part of the road.
+This is the eastern part of the road that is affected if you’re traveling to Johnston Canyon from Banff.
 You will still be able to access Johnston Canyon and the Bow Valley Parkway via the intersection near Castle Mountain Chalets.

 7. Morant’s Curve

 This is an excellent viewpoint for a photo along a bend in the Bow River where trains typically pass through with a spectacular mountain backdrop.
 Morant’s Curve is about 30 minutes along the Bow Valley Parkway after you leave Johnston Canyon.
 Keep an eye out for the signs indicating the viewpoint and park across the highway in the small parking lot.

 The best photos are when a train is traveling around the bend and framed perfectly in the shot.
 Your best chance to catch a train is during a weekday – trains typically pass by at least once an hour.
 The curve is named after a photographer (Nicholas Morant) who worked for the Canadian Pacific Railway and this was one of his favorite places to capture.